 — Exhibitor Relations (@ERCboxoffice) July 10, 2016

 What does it mean?
 This means many things: that people love animals, that anthropomorphism is a nearly foolproof formula for success, that animation and animals are a heart-cheering combo, and that people want light summer fare like perhaps never before.
 Oh and it means one more thing for sure: there will be a sequel.
-And probably some spinoffs!The BEST SALES on Amazon NOW ]
+And probably some spinoffs!Up to 70% off on Hottest Amazon Deals]